MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Test an in3 order**

-1. To test an in3 order, send a [direct](/api/#in3---direct) or [redirect](/api/#in3---redirect) API request with the following customer details.
+1. To test an in3 order, make a [direct](/api/#in3---direct) or [redirect](/api/#in3---redirect) API request with the following customer details.
 | Date of birth    | Postal code | House number |
 | ------------------- | ------------------- | ----------------- |
 | 01-01-1999 | 1234AB | 1 |

-    If you send a redirect API request:
+    If you make a redirect API request:
 - Enter in the:
     - **Birthdate** field `01-01-1999`.
     - **Phone number** field any phone number.